arctic-gsu/kubernetes_workshop/README.md

 #### Master components:</br>
 Master node runs several kubernetes processes, that are essential for managing and running kubernetes cluster.
-Master node doesnot need that many resources as they are handling only handful functions.
+Master node doesnot need many resources as compared to worker nodes because they are handling only handful functions.
 The master node consists of following:

 ##### Kube API Server:</br>
 - API is entry point to kubernetes cluster</br>
 - Primary management component of k8s</br>
 - Orchestrates all operations within a cluster</br>
-- API Server is like gatekeeper, which is trying to understand status of server
+- API Server is like gatekeeper, which is trying to understand status of server, i.e. worker nodes can know the status of the server from API server
+- KubeAPI server fetches periodic report from kubelet to monitor status of nodes and containers in them

 ##### Controllers: </br>
 - Controller manager - manages all these controllers, Keeps account of what is happening in the cluster, whether something needs to be repaired or maybe container dies and has to be restarted </br>